barcarolo01/sde2025/README.md

 On windows:
-launche the start.bat script.
+launch the start.bat script.
 It will open few terminals with the following services:
 * Telegram Bot
 * Internal service to manage the payments
 * Tunnelling to make the internal payment service accessible by PayPal